Laetronaz/LaetronazBlog/README.md

 ### SQL
 One the schema is created you need to insert datas in the schama, but before doing that, we need to edit the admin you will use.

-In the project folders go to *assets/sql/LaetronazBlog.sql* and find the following lines:
+In the project folders go to *assets/sql/LaetronazBlog.sql* and find the following lines:<br>
 __INSERT INTO `users` (`id`, `first_name`, `last_name`, `email`, `username`,`password`, `register_date`, `role`, `user_state`) VALUES__
 __(1, 'First-Name', 'Last-Name', 'your-email', 'your-username', '$2y$10$dcwviYBqnM1jkpMKQtn5G.wVl.ap5kJa2iDjw0k1UjmBr.me3Cmyq', '2018-08-09 20:09:41', 1, 3);__
 __COMMIT;__